heathermiller/wwwpickling/_includes/what-makes-it-different.md

   if you want it to be.
 Changing the format of your serialized data is as easy as importing the correct implicit *pickle format* into scope.
 Out of the box, we currently support a fast Scala binary format, as well as JSON.
+Support is currently planned for other formats.
 Or, you can even roll your own custom pickle format!
 - ... is <span class="highlight">automatic.</span>
   That is, without any boilerplate at all, one can instruct the framework to figure out how to serialize an arbitrary class